 |Nutricia Research - Centre for Specialised Nutrition |

-The infants need to visit the investigative site maximally 5 times.
-Parents will be asked to fill in a diary with information on some of the parameters, and one questionnaire.
-Furthermore, they will be asked to collect a stool sample 1 to 2 times during the study.
-There is one voluntary blood draw, at 3 months of age.
-In between visits there will be a phone call from the site staff.
+During the intervention period, parents will be asked to fill in a diary with information on some of the parameters, and a questionnaire.
+Furthermore, they will be asked to collect a stool sample 2 to 3 times during the study.
+Voluntary blood draw can be taken at 3 and 12 months of age.

 - Inclusion criterium 2: addition of "with a minimum number of formula fed infants ≤ 14 days"